Lekensteyn/dnsallow/README.md

 -----
 Ideas and TODO items

- - Handle IPv4 addresses in responses and ipset.
- - Handle IPv6 addresses in responses and ipset.
  - Allow CNAME records to satisfy policies.
 If the policy allows X, and a response for X contains CNAME Y, then addresses in the answer for Y should also be accepted by the policy.